Mafisc/teuto-moisture-map-python/Readme.md

 ***

 ## Supported sensors
 As of now the app has only been tested with the Dragino Moisture Sensor (<http://www.dragino.com/>).
-Exrtracting the readings from the payload might not work if a different sensor is used.
+Extracting the readings from the payload might not work if a different sensor is used.

 ## Prerequisites
 1. The sensor must be registered in TTN (<https://www.thethingsnetwork.org/>).